All the HTML and PDF content here is licensed under a Creative Commons

 Graduate Record Examination (GRE), the AAMC's Medical College Admission

-Test (MCAT), and the College Board's SAT.
-The ETS assumes the testing
+Test (MCAT), and the College Board's LSAT (Law School Admission Test) and

-activities of the College Board and other related organizations, but the
+SAT.
+The ETS assumes the testing activities of the College Board and other

-College Board retains ownership and control of the SAT.
-To this day, the
+related organizations, but the College Board retains ownership and control

-ETS develops and administers the SAT and AP tests as a contractor for the
+revised in 2015.
+To this day, the ETS administers the SAT as a contractor

-Starting with the April SAT, the number of antonym questions on the verbal
+Starting with the April SAT, the number of antonym questions on the verbal section is significantly reduced to make the test less "speeded" and to discourage vocabulary "cramming".
+1951 The

-| 1952 | Antonym
+1952 Antonym

 questions on the SAT are changed to multiple-choice form with five possible

-answers.
+questions.
 About half of the testing time allotted to the verbal section is

 devoted to reading questions at this point.
 The College Board begins to